Cinco de Mayo: Durham’s Mexican-owned Restaurants

 2013 Chapel Hill Road Durham, NC 27707

 Areli Barrera de Grodski was born in Tijuana, Mexico.
 She moved to San Antonio as a child and then later wound up in Cherokee, NC.
-In 2011, Areli and her husband Leon moved to Durham with $75 in their bank account and big dreams for a community-centered coffee shop that would reflect her values of inclusion, diversity, activism, and tradition.
+In 2011, Areli and her husband Leon moved to Durham with $75 in their bank account and hopes for a community-centered coffee shop that would reflect their values of inclusion, diversity, activism, and tradition.
 They started with a custom-made coffee bike and now have opened three successful coffee shops and a coffee roasting business.

-For amazing coffee, hot chocolate, and churros, head to Cocoa Cinnamon's third location in the Lakewood neighborhood.
-You will find nods to Areli's Mexican background in the bilingual menus and signage as well as the brightly patterned decor and tile work.
+For amazing coffee, hot chocolate, and churros, head to Cocoa Cinnamon’s third location in the Lakewood neighborhood.
+You will find nods to Areli’s Mexican background in the bilingual menus, signage, and brightly patterned decor and tile work.

 2301 N Roxboro St. Durham, NC 27704

-Stop by the butcher shop and a restaurant for tacos and a fresh cut of meat.
+Stop by the butcher shop and restaurant for tacos and a fresh cut of meat.

+If your favorite spot isn’t listed, it’s either because they didn’t meet the criteria for a Mexican-owned restaurant or we simply missed them.
 Know of another amazing Durham restaurant owned by someone from Mexico?
 Please send it to firstname.lastname@example.org.
-Happy Cinco de Mayo!